 The focus of this course is database system design and implementation.
 Current database design techniques are covered including data modeling and normalization.
 Implementation issues with respect to the relational model are addressed as well.
 Coverage of SQL is included as well as the design and implementation of a practical application using a relational database management system.
-Prerequisite: Computer Science 150, Fundamentals of Computing I or equivalent background.
+Prerequisite: Computer Science 150, Introduction to Programming or equivalent background.
 Taught every Fall semester.
 Four credits.

 260. Programming Language Lab.

 This course is intended for students or professionals who already have experience with at least one high-level object-oriented programming language at the level of CmSc 150.
 It provides students with the knowledge and skills one needs to develop applications in a specific programming language such as Visual Basic, C#, Java, C++, etc. The course focuses on the key aspects of the specific language.
-Prerequisite: Computer Science 150, Fundamentals of Computing I or equivalent experience.
+Prerequisite: Computer Science 150, Introduction to Programming or equivalent experience.
 Two courses are taught every Fall.
 Two credits.

 280. Independent Study in Computer Science.

 This course covers managing a project start up, scope, time lines, cost, quality, people, communications, risk, and procurement.
 The project management methods taught are suitable for a wide variety of project types such as software development or business projects.
 Project management software will be used to provide students with hands-on experience in a business environment.
 Four credits.
 Same as Management 300.
 Embedded skills: Collaborative Leadership, Written Communication.
 Taught every Fall semester.